5 Reasons Why Some Runners Avoid Stretching & Why You Shouldn’t

 With all that in mind, it’s easy to see why some simply skip stretching.
 I don’t but I do understand why some do.

-Here are my 5 reasons why I think some runners avoid stretching.
+Here is what I believe to be the main 5 reasons why some runners avoid stretching.

 Reason No 1: I can’t see the benefits of stretching

 This is the excuse often coming from the sceptics as well as the impatient camps.

 Well, unlike getting a trendy haircut, trimming the moustache or shaving the legs, you don’t see the immediate benefits of stretching, I do agree.

 ‘The Sceptics’ will question everything and won’t be swayed until you prove them wrong.
 They’ll dismiss your arguments right off the bat and it will only take a bad injury followed by a conversation with a physio who they really can trust for them to start seeing cracks in their beliefs.